ThriveCart Review Summary

 Moreover, they can’t append an affiliate tracking ID to their links.

-If your affiliates want to promote your product on their blog and on YouTube, there’s no good way of measuring which traffic channel produces more affiliate sales because their affiliate links are global URLs!
+If your affiliates want to promote your product on their blog and YouTube, there’s no good way of measuring which traffic channel produces more affiliate sales because their affiliate marketing links are global URLs!

 Okay… affiliate rant over 🙂